Frequently Asked Questions (FAQs)

 What are the benefits of being a partner agency with the East Texas Food Bank?

 Agencies that partner with the East Texas Food Bank benefit greatly.
 They are able to secure more food than they would be able to purchase at a retail cost.
-Agencies also have the ability to gain a wider variety of items for their clients then they may be able to secure on their own in their communities.
+Agencies also have the ability to gain a wider variety of items for their clients than they may be able to secure on their own in their communities.

 Does the East Texas Food Bank sell donated food to agencies?